YongHeeK/DLX.jl/README.md

 # DLX.jl
-Dancing Link Algorithem for rectangles (only works for rectangle!)
+Dancing Link Algorithem for squares (only works for squares!)

-* TODO: need to apply rotation to rectangle...
+* TODO: need to apply rotation...

 ## Installation